mendix/docs/content/refguide5/data-sets.md

 ---

-A data set can be used for [reporting](report-widgets).
+A dataset can be used for [reporting](report-widgets).

-A data set is defined using either an OQL query or a custom Java action.
+A dataset is defined using either an OQL query or a custom Java action.
 To constrain datasets parameters can be defined which can be used in the OQL queries or Java Actions.

-Example of a data set using OQL:
+Example of a dataset using OQL:

 ![](attachments/819203/918066.png)

 **General**

-*   _Name_: The name of the data set, this is the designation the data set will carry in the rest of the modeler.
+*   _Name_: The name of the dataset, this is the designation the dataset will carry in the rest of the modeler.
-*   _Description_: The description of the data set, this is only relevant as documentation.
+*   _Description_: The description of the dataset, this is only relevant as documentation.

 **Source**

-*   _OQL query_: The [OQL query](oql) which defines the data set.
+*   _OQL query_: The [OQL query](oql) which defines the dataset.
-*   _Java action_: The interface of the Java action which returns a data set.
+*   _Java action_: The interface of the Java action which returns a dataset.
 The columns and data types of the columns needs to be specified in the modeler.
 Based on this specification the modeler will create a template for this action.

 **Parameters**
 A dataset can have multiple parameters.
-Parameters are used to filter / manipulate data sets.
-Security on data sets is configured based on the parameters.
+Parameters are used to filter / manipulate datasets.
+Security on datasets is configured based on the parameters.
 In a Java action the parameters are used in the generated template.

 {{% alert type="info" %}}